 As with our human loved ones, the possibility of cancer in dogs is also a reality.
 Receiving a cancer diagnosis on behalf of your furry friend is heartbreaking.
 Given the different types of cancer dogs can develop, different prognoses and treatment options, there are a number of steps you can take.

-By knowing your pet, adjusting to the changes in their health and advocating for their needs, she says, every pet parent caring for a dog with cancer can do the same.
+By knowing your pet, adjusting to the changes in their health and advocating for their needs, every dog lover can learn how to comfort a dog with cancer.
+Here’s how.

 Talk to Your Veterinarians and Specialists

 Under ideal circumstances, there should be good communication between a referring veterinarian and a specialist, says Mackenzie Pellin, DVM, DACVIM (Oncology), DACVR (Radiation oncology) and professor at the School of Veterinary Medicine at the University of Wisconsin, Madison.